gregoryrad/frontend-nanodegree-mobile-portfolio/README.md

 ## Website Performance Optimization portfolio project

 This project is part of the Front-End Developer Nanodegree program at Udacity.com.
 This online example portfolio has been optimized for performance using information from Google Developer Tools.

+#### Optimizations

 The `index.html` has been optimized to achieve a PageSpeed Score of at least 90 for mobile and desktop using [Google's Page Speed insights](https://developers.google.com/speed/pagespeed/insights/).

-#### Optimizations
+The following improvements were made:

+* Inlined Critical Path CSS into the ```<header>```
+* Moved link elements to the bottom of the body
+* Optimized Profile and pizzaria images

 Optimizations have been made to `app/views/js/main.js` and `views/pizza.html` to remove Jank and achieve a consistent framerate of under `60fps` when scrolling the page and less than `5ms` as shown in the developer tools when using the pizza slider on `views/pizza.html`.
 The performance improvements for the size slider were achieved by refactoring the ```changePizzaSizes()``` function.
 Performance improvements to the scrolling were achieved by making edits to the ```updatePositions()``` function.

 #### Build tool and task-runner

 **Using [Node.js](https://nodejs.org/), [Gulp](https://www.npmjs.com/package/gulp) has been utilized as a build tool to migrate the files to the ```dist``` directory and to minify the CSS and JavaScript.**

 The source files for the project are contained in `frontend-nanodegree-mobile-portfolio/app` and a working, post-task-runner, build of the project may be reviewed in `frontend-nanodegree-mobile-portfolio/dist`.

 ```
 frontend-nanodegree-mobile-portfolio